MarcoDesrouleaux/Azure-Virtual-Machines/README.md

 <img src="https://i.imgur.com/Rc8GLM8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ## Conclusion
 Congratulations!
 You have successfully created and connected to a virtual machine on Microsoft Azure.
-If you encounter any issues, refer to the [Azure Virtual Machines documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/).

-Enjoy your Azure Virtual Machine, and don't hesitate to reach out with any questions or contributions!